git/git.github.io/rev_news/drafts/edition-60.md

 __Various__

 * Heads-up for SSH users: as mentioned in [the release notes of OpenSSH v8.2](https://www.openssh.com/txt/release-8.2), the prevalent `ssh-rsa` keys will be disabled.
-If you use SSH with private keys, you will want to regenerate them soon.
+If you use SSH with private keys depending on SHA-1, you will want to regenerate them soon.

 __Light reading__